 - Coached and self-guided workouts available according to your preference.

 - Daily meditations included

 - No way to measure progress or track calories burned or consumed

 - Month-to-month subscription expensive compared to other apps on the market

 Centr is a fitness app designed to not only help you get in shape, but to help you live a healthier and happier life with workouts, healthy meals, meditations, and thought-provoking podcasts/blog posts.

 How much to the Centr App cost?

 $119 USD for 12 months, $59.99 USD for 3 months, or $29.99 USD for 1 month.
 There is a 7-day free trial for new users.

 Is Centr an effective app for losing weight or getting fit?

-It’s not a terrible app, but in my opinion, there are definitely better ones on the market.
+It’s not a bad app, but in my opinion, there are definitely better ones on the market.